novellac/astarter/README.md

 - [Nuxt ESLint](https://eslint.nuxt.com/packages/module).
 This will keep your code using a standard style as much as possible.
 - [Nuxt Image](https://image.nuxt.com/).
 This will help optimize images, which is good for artists and other visually-driven sites.
 - [Nuxt Tailwind](https://nuxt.com/modules/tailwindcss).
 This gives a giant set of utility classes.
 It's good for spinning up new things, but has drawbacks for bigger projects.
 Use thoughtfully and don't at me lol.
+- [Nuxt Fonts](https://fonts.nuxt.com/).
+Fonts with less fuss, hopefully.
+Basically it downloads fonts for you and stores them in a predetermined place so you are not making a bunch of calls.

 ## How to use this repo